Eastern Himalayan subalpine conifer forests: Fauna

 This ecoregion is home to some eighty-nine species of mammals originally from both Indomalayan and Palearctic realms, including civets, martens, Himalayan tahr and muntjac.
 The white-bellied musk deer, hunted for its musk-glands, and the endangered red panda are important inhabitants for whom the conifer forests are typical habitat with the red panda living between 3,000m and 4,000m where there is an undercover of bamboo beneath the fir trees.
 Other endangered species found here are the takin, Himalayan serow (Capricornis thar), and particolored flying squirrel (Hylopetes alboniger) while Mandelli's mouse-eared bat, the Asiatic wild dog, the Asiatic black bear and the Himalayan tahr are considered vulnerable.
 There are two near-endemic squirrels, Hodgson's giant flying squirrel (Petaurista magnificus) and the Bhutan giant flying squirrel (Petaurista nobilis) along with a pure endemic rodent, the Himalayan field mouse (Apodemus gurkha).

 About 200 species of birds have been recorded in this ecoregion of which six are endemic; chestnut-breasted partridge (Arborophila mandellii), hoary-throated barwing (Actinodura nipalensis), brown-throated fulvetta (Alcippe ludlowi), Nepal cupwing (Pnoepyga immaculata), buff-throated partridge (Tetraophasis szechenyii), and Lord Derby's parakeet (Psittacula derbiana).
 The last two are limited to an area of conifer forest in Arunachal Pradesh.
 Threatened or endangered birds of the ecoregion include Tibetan eared pheasant (Crossoptilon harmani) and Sclater's monal (Lophophorus sclateri).
 A number of other birds are sensitive to habitat change and therefore potentially vulnerable, including the blood pheasant (Ithaginis cruentus), Blyth's tragopan (Tragopan blythii), satyr tragopan (Tragopan satyra), Ward's trogon (Harpactes wardi) and chestnut-breasted partridge.
 Indeed this ecoregion forms part of two BirdLife International Endemic Bird Areas because of the number of birds for which the conifers are important for breeding.

 Threats and conservation

 The human population of these heights is very low and most of the natural conifer forest remains with a considerable portion in protected areas.
 Damage is caused as trees are cut to provide firewood for local inhabitants and for trekking parties or to clear land for grazing.

-34.69% of the encoregion is in protected areas.
+34.69% of the ecoregion is in protected areas.
 Large protected areas that contain areas of conifer forest include Annapurna Conservation Area, Langtang and Makalu Barun National Parks in Nepal, Khangchendzonga, Namdapha and Singalila National Parks in India, and Sakteng Wildlife Sanctuary, Jigme Singye Wangchuck, and Jigme Dorji National Parks in Bhutan.